msabramo/kallithea/docs/installation_win.rst

   Typically: C:\\Python27

-Step5 - RhodeCode folder structure
+Step5 - Kallithea folder structure
 ----------------------------------

-Create a RhodeCode folder structure
+Create a Kallithea folder structure

-This is only a example to install RhodeCode, you can of course change it.
+This is only a example to install Kallithea, you can of course change it.
 However, this guide will follow the proposed structure, so please later adapt the paths if you change them.
 My recommendation is to use folders with NO SPACES.
 But you can try if you are brave...

 Create the following folder structure::

-  C:\RhodeCode
+  C:\Kallithea
-  C:\RhodeCode\Bin
+  C:\Kallithea\Bin
-  C:\RhodeCode\Env
+  C:\Kallithea\Env
-  C:\RhodeCode\Repos
+  C:\Kallithea\Repos

 Step6 - Install virtualenv